The representative from our company and driver will meet you at the airport and escort you to the hotel. Overnight in Hotel.

 Upper Dolpo Trek is one of the popular off the beaten trekking in Nepal that provides true Tibetan culture and untouched landscape.
 Dolpo area is located in the mid-western region of Nepal in between the Dhaulagiri Himalayan range to the east and Tibetan Plateau in the north.

 In 1986 the region was opened for the trekkers to research.
 Upper Dolpo trek begins after you take a flight from Kathmandu to Nepalgunj then next morning you will take another short flight from Nepalgunj to Juphal.
-The trek route you'll pass through the forest of Pine, Birch, Walnut, Juniper, and Hemlock, Rhododendron and wild rose bushes passing through Chhepka, Rechi and Chunuwar village.
+On the trek route you'll pass through the forest of Pine, Birch, Walnut, Juniper, and Hemlock, Rhododendron, and wild rose bushes passing through Chhepka, Rechi, and Chunuwar village.

 The trail turning south after Tinje village crossing the Choila pass 5050m into the upper Dolpo's leading trading center Dho Tarap valley.
 As long we encounter the high passes, exotic villages, and sculpted gorges, we also pay a visit to the century-old Bon and Buddhist monasteries and watch the authentic Dolpo Pa culture across the route.

-In the end, we return to Juphal round off this experience visit with descending through Tarap valley along the Tarap Khola to Dunai hiking and fly out to Nepalgunj and Kathmandu.
+In the end, we return to Juphal round off this experience visit by descending through Tarap valley along the Tarap Khola to Dunai hiking and fly out to Nepalgunj and Kathmandu.

 The representative from our company and driver will meet you at the airport and escort you to the hotel.
 Overnight in Hotel.